IBM/SalesEnablement-PowerVS-L3/docs/Part 4/01 Introduction.md

 !!! tip "Ways to Watch"
     In addition to the embedded video, IBMers and Business Partners can also <a href="https://ibm.seismic.com/Link/Content/DCqPC8JCP8gmFGmHFj6F96XBR8hP" target="_blank">download the recording from Seismic</a>.

-Via the IBM Cloud Portal, clients can control and manage many aspects of their PowerVS deployment, either graphically using the Web interface or programmatically via APIs.
-As you'll explore in this section, the programmatic API endpoints provide the same capabilities— and more —from what you are able to manage via the IBM Cloud web interface.
-Via APIs, clients are able to:
+Via the IBM Cloud Portal, clients can control and manage many aspects of their provisioned PowerVS instances.
+Users are able to:

 - Perform an OS shutdown
 - Perform an immediate shutdown (without killing processes)